Wolffel/FIFA-19-Boca-Juniors-Mod/README.md

 # Fifa-19-Boca-Juniors-Mod
 Fifa 19 Boca Juniors Mod

+Only tested with the original version of the game (not CPY or other cracked versions).

 Steps to install the mod:

 1. Download Frosty manager from their website: https://frostytoolsuitedev.gitlab.io/downloads.html.